 The first night you get back home, we have to go back to how we do things at home.
 That’s really important.
 If you’ve done things differently on your trip, you can expect him to “test” that, but we need to be very clear about the “sleep rules” at home.
 Kids are amazing at “compartmentalizing” and understanding that different places/people have different “rules” – for example they behave differently at daycare than at home, or with grandma, etc. What’s important is that as soon as you get back to your home, you use the same sleep rules than you did before the trip.

-It can be challenging to maintain your child’s regular naptime and bedtime baby sleep training schedule while traveling.
-Try to find the balance between doing the activities you want to do while on vacation and avoiding that your child gets too overtired and completely melts down, thus not making things so fun for anyone.
+It can be challenging to maintain your child’s regular naptime and bedtime while traveling.
+Try to find the balance between doing the activities you want to do while on vacation and avoiding that your child gets too overtired and completely melts down, thus not making things fun for anyone.
 For example, if you know that you will be staying up late one evening, make sure that your child as a good afternoon nap that day.
 Similarly, if you will be on the go all day, plan to have an early bedtime that night.
 Follow your child’s lead and adjust your plans accordingly.